-The red roses that kept her up all night, pulled her away from the world and all others at times, the red roses that climbed the tower walls, threatened to cover the windows and steal every ounce of air with their perfume.
+The red roses kept her up all night, pulled her away from the world and all others at times.
+The red roses climbed the tower walls, threatened to cover the windows and steal every ounce of air with their perfume.
 She didn’t sleep.
 She didn’t eat.
 She tended the roses.
-Her hands sometimes washed in the results, the crimson etched in her cuticles, evidence.
+Her hands sometimes washed in the results.
+The crimson etched in her cuticles, evidence.

 Who could understand it, her attention to these roses?
-Her absence, others said, from the ‘real’ world?
+Her absence, others said, from the “real” world?
 Who could understand the need of such, and the exhaustion?
-They began to whisper as she hid herself away, day after day, night after night, in the rose garden, in the rose room, began to whisper about her heart, her mind, about what was healthy and other things that she could fathom their worry over less and less, longing more and more for that understanding of one who knew the red roses too.
-They had never made much sense to her, their world, though she thought, sometimes, she wanted for something to equal the ardor of those roses red, for satisfaction to match her own imagination.
-She pulled at the leaves and the tangles, grabbing at the thorns, penetrating her flesh, becoming a part of her.
+They began to whisper as she hid herself away, day after day, night after night, in the rose garden, in the rose room.
+Began to whisper about her heart, her mind, about what was healthy and other things that she could fathom their worry over less and less.
+Longing more and more for the understanding of one who knew the red roses too.
+They never made much sense to her, their world.
+Though she thought, sometimes, she wanted for something to equal the ardor of those roses red, for satisfaction to match her own imagination.
+She pulled at the leaves and the tangles, grabbing at the thorns penetrating her flesh, becoming a part of her.
 The roses, flowers so beautiful they were born with their own defense mechanism.

 “No,” she said, “It is without them that I would be dead.”

-She tried to keep the hours of the others and lay awake in the still of the night, the ticking of her watch too loud.
+She tried to keep the hours of the others, lying awake in the still of the night, the ticking of her watch too loud.
 She hid it in a drawer and saw a petal there.
 She closed her eyes and tried to dream a normal dream.
 The dishes were not done.
 She felt the judgment of neglected chores and dreamed of a perfection that would make sense to everyone else, make them happy while she kept her roses, that she would not feel the constant need to apologize for these red roses.
-They offered all the other flowers again, she knew they did not understand, the crack in her heart widened a little more then.
+They offered all the other flowers again.
+She knew they did not understand.
+The crack in her heart widened a little.
 They offered all the other flowers again and she knew.

 ~ Teri Skultety